mbercx/softdev-101/docs/environments.md

     You should consider upgrading via the '/path/to/your/dir/.my_env/bin/python3 -m pip install --upgrade pip' command.
     ```

+    For the material in this workshop, you need at least `pip>=21.3`.
-    This is nothing to worry about, but feel free to follow the instructions to upgrade your `pip` version.
+    If the reported `pip` version is older, follow the instructions to upgrade it.

 Let's have the cow spit some facts: